 It is desirable to treat water for a number of reasons including:

-- To prevent pathogenic microorganisms causing the disease.
+- To prevent pathogenic microorganisms from causing the disease.

 - To control unpleasant taste & appearance of particles.